rusyasoft/rusyasoft.github.io/_posts/2018-12-10-book-building-microservices.md

 After release all the depedant services are informed about deprectation of the old API, and suggested them to switch new one.
 When everyone who consumes the old API interface switched to new one, then the old API must be terminated.
 Old API must be monitored for some time to not holding any incoming request, if incoming requests are appeared then turning-off the interface may harm the system.
 When all dependent services are switched to new V2 version of the API then V1 can be completely removed (as depicted in figure above).

+## Catastrophic Failover

+Author refers to Martin Fowler's *Catastrophic Failover* problem with his own past experience.
+It is worth to read and learn from.

+> A bug had crept in whereby a certain type of pricing request would cause a worker to crash.
+> We were using a transacted queue: as the worker died, its lock on the request timed out, and
+> the pricing request was put back on the queue - only for another worker to pick it up and die.
+> This was a classic example of what Martin Fowler calls a catastrophic failover
+> -- <cite>Sam Newman</cite>